Ozarka: Legal history

 In late 20th century, Ozarka had troubles with the Texas state authorities when it drained an aquifer connected to wells owned by the adjacent proprietors, harming them.
 In ensuing legal actions, the trial court granted summary judgment against landowners who sued the company, relying on common-rule law Houston & Texas Central Railway Co. v.
 East passed in 1904, which says that "essentially allows, with some limited exceptions, a landowner to pump as much groundwater as the landowner chooses, without liability to neighbors who claim that the pumping has depleted their wells".
 The court of appeals affirmed the decision.

-The case subsequently went all the way to the Supreme Court of Texas, and on May 1999 the court unanimously ruled in Sipriano et al. v.
+The case subsequently went all the way to the Supreme Court of Texas, and in May 1999 the court unanimously ruled in Sipriano et al. v.
 Great Spring Waters of America, Inc. a/k/a Ozarka to not overrule the common-law, while also retaining in Texas the Energy and Water Development Appropriation Bill, passed by Senate in 1997, which aimed at streamlining "the process for creating groundwater conservation districts and to make them more effective in the water management process".